Record-dependent measures on the symmetric groups: The branching graph representation

-For $\rho_n\in \R_n$, the {\it elementary} measure $P^{\rho_n}$ is the central measure on $\Gamma_n$ supported by the set of paths of length $n$ with endpoint $\rho_n$.
-By the correspondence between $\Sym_n$ and $\Gamma_n$, the elementary measure corresponds to the uniform distribution on the set of permutations $\sigma\in\Sym_n$ with fixed records $R(\sigma)=\rho_n$.
-The next standard fact (which was reproved many times by many authors, see e.g.\ \cite[Proposition 10.8]{Olsh}, \cite[Theorem 1.1]{DF} and references therein) is the main technical tool to determine the set $\mathcal M_C(\Gamma)$.
+Let $\rho_n\in \R_n$.
+The elementary measure $P^{\rho_n}$ is a unique central measure on $\Gamma_n$ supported by the set of paths of length $n$ with endpoint $\rho_n$.
+Under the bijection between $\Sym_n$ and $\Gamma_n$, the elementary measure corresponds to the uniform distribution on the set of permutations $\sigma\in\Sym_n$ with fixed records $R(\sigma)=\rho_n$.
+The next standard fact (see e.g.\ \cite[Proposition 10.8]{Olsh} or \cite[Theorem 1.1]{DF}) is the main technical tool to identify the set $\mathcal M_C(\Gamma)$.

 \begin{lemma} Let $P$ be an extreme point of the convex set $\mathcal M_C(\Gamma)$.
 Then for $P$-almost all paths $\rho_1\nearrow\rho_2\nearrow\dots$ in $\cal R$

 for all $A\subset \Gamma_k$ and $k\in {\mathbb N}$. \end{lemma}